 The program review revisioning effort is an example of participatory governance engaged in an institutional effectiveness effort.
 The Integrated Planning and Budget (IP&B) Task Force was convened by the main participatory group (then called the Planning and Resource Council) to identify areas for improvement in the program review process.
 Membership included all constituency groups and the instructional and student services units.
-The resulting templates and processes were reviewed and discussed in governance (then called the Advisory Council) and based on the governance group's recommendation, were accepted by the President for adoption [IV.A.1_03].
+The resulting templates and processes were reviewed and discussed in governance (then called the Advisory Council) and based on the governance group's recommendation, were accepted by the president for adoption [IV.A.1\03].
 The resulting process involves program review writers, readers, and a program presentation to governance to identify themes and trends to guide College-level planning.

 When the District went through budget reductions, participatory governance was engaged to identify guiding principles to facilitate the process.
 These all-constituency conversations began at the annual governance retreat and continued during the academic year.
-The main participatory governance group (then called the Advisory Council) established guidelines reflecting the institution's values and criteria for reduction [IV.A.1_04; IV.A.1_05].
+The main participatory governance group (then called the Advisory Council) established guidelines reflecting the institution's values and criteria for reduction [IV.A.1\04; IV.A.1\05].

 Additional evidence of the College's broad engagement process with institutional improvement efforts is seen through the participatory governance's dialogue about whether the dual enrollment initiative supports the College mission.
-These conversations focused on whether dual enrollment focused primarily on enrollment (as an outreach effort) or had the potential to enhance student equity and achievement outcomes [IV.A.1_06; IV.A.1_07].
-This College-wide approach demonstrated that program changes are considered at the institutional level in terms of continuous improvement and institutional effectiveness.
+These conversations centered on whether dual enrollment focused primarily on enrollment (as an outreach effort) or had the potential to enhance student equity and achievement outcomes [IV.A.1\06; IV.A.1\07].
+This college wide approach demonstrated that program changes are considered at the institutional level in terms of continuous improvement and institutional effectiveness.